kiidax/bigtext/README.md

-# Boar
+# BigText

-Boar is a collection of tools to process large text files.
+BigText is a collection of tools to process large text files.